holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexQGram.rst

    :fragment: hash_loop1

 Note that the shape not only stores the length and gaps of a q-gram shape but also stores the hash value returned by the last hash/hashNext call.
-This hash value can be retrieved by calling [dox:Shape#value value] on the shape.
+This hash value can be retrieved by calling :dox:`Shape#value value` on the shape.
 However, one drawback of the example loop above is that the first hash value must be computed with :dox:`Shape#hash hash` while the hash values of the following overlapping q-grams can more efficiently be computed by :dox:`Shape#hashNext hashNext`.
 This complicates the structure of algorithms that need to iterate all hash values, as they have to handle this first hash differently.
 As a remedy, the :dox:`Shape#hashInit hashInit` function can be used first and then :dox:`Shape#hashNext hashNext` on the first and all following text positions in the same way: